-A number of my clients are only comfortable if they can shift from seated to standing when one or the other starts bothering them.
-Table top models like this one from Amazon have made this option more practical and affordable.
+Many of my clients are only comfortable if they can shift from seated to standing when one or the other starts bothering them.
+Tabletop models like this one from Amazon have made this option more practical and affordable.
 They have a big selection for desks, for beds, wooden, metal, etc.

 Live on your laptop?

 Setting up an environment like this to work is great if you have space.
 Many people work in coffee shops, on a couch, or propped up in bed.
 Laptop stands like this can do a lot to raise the screen and tilt the keyboard so that you’re not hunched over a table, leaning on your elbows, creating high, tight shoulders.